rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  called the thalamus, and then they were initially recorded
 *  out in the back of the brain in the visual cortex.
 *  Hence this PGO waves describes the three sites
-*  that I've just mentioned.
-*  It goes from the brainstem, the pons, up to the thalamus,
+*  that I've just mentioned, goes from the brainstem,
-*  a part of it called the geniculate,
+*  the pons, up to the thalamus, a part of it called
-*  and then out to the back of the brain
+*  the geniculate, and then out to the back of the brain
 *  called the occipital cortex, PGO.
 *  What they found was that those bursts of PGO wave activity
 *  were very much linked to these rapid eye movements.
 *  So once you got this burst of a PGO wave,
-*  this sort of brainstem up into the brain burst,
+*  this sort of brainstem up into the brain, burst,
 *  then you got one of these rapid eye movements.
 *  So it was linking something there with the eye movements,
 *  and I told you that when you're having these eye movements,